Gravitational-wave detection and parameter estimation for accreting black-hole binaries and their electromagnetic

 We shall now compare these known results with what happens in the presence of mass accretion.
 We assume that the binary is surrounded by gas and that both bodies are accreting mass at a same fraction of the Eddington rate,

-where $ \tau= 4.5\times 10^{7}\, {\rm yr}^{-1}$ is known as the Salpeter time scale and $m_{i,0}$ is the initial mass of the $i$-th body.
-When this time dependence is taken into account in the expression for the angular momentum, Eq.~\eqref{eq:equationGW} becomes
+where $ \tau= 4.5\times 10^{7}\, {\rm yr}$ is known as the Salpeter time scale and $m_{i,0}$ is the initial mass of the $i$-th body.
+When this time dependence is taken into account in the expression for the angular momentum, Eq.~\eqref{eq:equationGW} acquires an extra term:

 In this equation, all masses should be considered time dependent, except the ones appearing in the angular momentum radiated by GWs.
 This is because accretion cannot be considered adiabatic compared to GW emission.\\ Accretion will in general be accompanied by a drag force $\vec{F}_{{\rm drag}}$ due to the fact that the accreted material carries some angular momentum.
 This effect can be quantified as